-At present, I am working on two book-length research projects between which I restlessly shuttle back and forth.
-The first, Catastrophe Enlightenment, examines the gradual shift from providential to secular accounts of catastrophic events beginning in the seventeenth century and ending in the romantic age.
+The second project, entitled The Sudden: Time, Disaster, Enlightenment, examines the gradual shift from providential to secular accounts of catastrophic events beginning in the seventeenth century and ending in the romantic age.
 Catastrophe, I argue, exposes the mass (Hobbes) or the multitude (Spinoza) to time, laying bare in the process the event-structure of a history we now consider modern.
-In particular, its three chapters describe three forms of secular time kept by instances of mass mortality—e.g. a time of dwelling within the ruins of the present; the singular experience of suddenness; and the anticipation of the disaster to come—and consider how these new temporal modalities come to shape certain enlightenment genres of critical inquiry, including the novel, universal history, history painting, and early forms of what we might call science or speculative fiction.
+In particular, the project focuses on the singular experience of suddenness and how these new temporal modalities come to shape certain enlightenment genres of critical inquiry, including the novel, universal history, history painting, and early forms of what we might call science or speculative fiction.
 Portions of the project have already appeared in Novel and Romantic Circles.
-The latter, entitled “Mary Wollstonecraft’s Perpetual Disaster,” won the Keats-Shelley Association Award for Best Essay in Romanticism for 2011-2012.
+The latter, entitled “Mary Wollstonecraft’s Perpetual Disaster,” won the Keats-Shelley Association Award for Best Essay in Romanticism for 2012-2013.